garethjmsaunders/digital-code-style-guide/htaccess.md

 3. Restructured site redirects
 4. Rewrite engine rules

-However, bear in mind that the rules cascade: rules further down the file will overrule directives further up.
+However, bear in mind that in a few places with a .htaccess file rule-order is important, so you may need to break this order.

 ### 6.2 Redirect rules